-- (h) Any disclosures regarding the selected Arbitrator shall be made as required by law or within ten (10) calendar days from the date of appointment.
-The obligation of the Arbitrator to make all required disclosures continues throughout the Arbitration process.
-Such disclosures may be provided in electronic format, provided that JAMS will produce a hard copy to any Party that requests it. - (i) At any time during the Arbitration process, a Party may challenge the continued service of an Arbitrator for cause.
+(i) At any time during the Arbitration process, a Party may challenge the continued service of an Arbitrator for cause.
 The challenge must be based upon information that was not available to the Parties at the time the Arbitrator was selected.
-A challenge for cause must be in writing and exchanged with opposing Parties who may respond within seven (7) days of service of the challenge.
+A challenge for cause must be in writing and exchanged with opposing Parties, who may respond within seven (7) calendar days of service of the challenge.
 JAMS shall make the final determination as to such challenge.
 Such determination shall take into account the materiality of the facts and any prejudice to the Parties.
-That decision will be final. - (j) Where the Parties have agreed that a Party-appointed Arbitrator is to be non-neutral, that Party-appointed Arbitrator is not obliged to withdraw if requested to do so only by the Party who did not appoint that Arbitrator.
+That decision will be final.

+(j) Where the Parties have agreed that a Party-appointed Arbitrator is to be non-neutral, that Party-appointed Arbitrator is not obliged to withdraw if requested to do so only by the Party who did not appoint that Arbitrator.